 She started as Head of Physical Education in September 2015 and endeavors to inspire a lifelong love of sport and exercise amongst the students.

-Ms Nathalie Dopchies, Achievement Director of MFL
+Ms Nathalie Dopchies, Head of MFL

 Ms Dopchies has been teaching French in Bromley (Orpington and Chislehurst) for about 25 years and has been working at Harris Academy Orpington for three years.
 She started her career in a special needs school.
 As well as leading the MFL faculty, she is a mentor, training and supporting new teachers entering the profession.
 She was lead mentor for MFL for 16 years, managing a team of mentors in ten Bromley schools and overseeing the training of new teachers.